Understanding And Countering Cognitive Distortions In CBT

 With this cognitive distortion, we may make negative predictions, often expecting the worst possible outcome (catastrophic thinking).
 We might also assume we know what others think or feel without evidence—a cognitive distortion called mind-reading.

-Spotting negative thought patterns
+Spotting negative or irrational patterns of thinking

 Recognizing the cognitive distortions embedded in our thought patterns can be an initial step toward change.
 Negative thinking is not merely pessimistic; —it's a skewed view of reality.
 Look out for blame, self-doubt, and generalization patterns in your thoughts.
 Understand that a negative thought is not necessarily a reflection of reality but rather a product of cognitive distortion.

-Countering cognitive distortions with CBT
+Countering cognitive distortions in CBT

 CBT typically employs various techniques to help individuals recognize and counter cognitive distortions.
 The following are some techniques that may be used during CBT as well as individually.